 Here’s a quick look at how the different strategies stack up:

-Strategy | Impact on Credit Score |
+| Strategy | Impact on Credit Score |

-Forbearance | Usually has a minimal impact, especially if your lender agrees to report your payments as current during the pause. |
+| Forbearance | Usually has a minimal impact, especially if your lender agrees to report your payments as current during the pause. |

-Chapter 13 Bankruptcy | It's a major negative event, no doubt.
-But over time, it's often viewed more favorably than a foreclosure because it shows you made an effort to repay your debts. |
+| Chapter 13 Bankruptcy | The process generates major negative effects.
+The court will evaluate your bankruptcy filing more positively than a foreclosure because it proves you attempted to repay your debts. |

-Quick Cash Sale | This is the best-case scenario for your credit.
+| Quick Cash Sale | This is the best-case scenario for your credit.
 The loan is paid in full, and a foreclosure is never recorded on your report.
-It's a clean break. |
+The two properties separate from each other with no common walls. |